hclpandv/Thailand-Travel-Itinerary/Thailand_travel_plan.md

 6:45 PM             10:20 PM
 ```
 Airport pickup from hotel (pls inform hotel in advance) - Oreeka Hotel Negombo
-Check in and sleep
+Check in and stay overnight

 ***
 ####  `[Fri, 08 Jun 2018]`

 Getup early in the morning
+Get Freshened, Use Swimming Pool with kids
-Breakfast at Negombo beach
+08:00 AM : Catch Uber and have breakfast at Negombo beach
-11:00 AM : Back to Airport
+11:00 AM : Uber to Airport

 ```
 08Jun2018 | SriLankan Flight 406